YoadBenNun/Practicum100/README.md

 - Due to a complex production process, our metric of evaluation had to be custom-made to evaluate the model’s performance.

 ------

-# Projects Show Reel
-Examples of projects done during the Data Science Course at Practicum100 by Yandex.

 ## 💡 Telecom Churn Project:
 In this project, we studied data provided by a telecom company to train a model that would predict the churn of clients.
 The company would like to know in advance which customer is more likely to churn so they could offer benefits to encourage the customer to stay active, a binary classification problem.